Tab/Accordion Items

 After obtaining the needed information, the Division of Employment Security issues a determination that either allows or denies benefits.
 A copy of this determination is mailed to all interested parties.
 Parties may also view the determination on their online account.

 A determination is a written notice that is sent to the employer and claimant if the determination refers to the claimant’s separation from employment or receipt of vacation or separation pay.
-Only the claimant will receive a determination if it is regarding their ability for work or availably for work.
+Only the claimant will receive a determination if it is regarding their ability for work or availability for work.
 An individual may be disqualified if he or she quit a job, was discharged, refused a job referral, refuses a job, is not able to work, is not available for work, received vacation or separation pay, and refuses to enter and/or complete local employment office approved training.
 Interested parties may appeal an unfavorable determination.
 Failing to meet eligibility requirements may also be disqualifying.

 There are FOUR criteria that you must meet to be eligible for unemployment benefits in North Carolina: